-Complication Recorded in literature Mr McNicholas' cases Anaesthetic risks (discussed with your anaesthetist) Not recorded Not recorded Delayed bone healing 4% 4% Fracture into the knee joint 4% Not recorded Superficial infection 3.4-7.1% 7% Deep infection into the joint 4% Not recorded
+Complications seen in 100 patients having an operation Recorded in literature Mr McNicholas' cases

+Anaesthetic risks (discuss with your anaesthetist) Not recorded Not recorded

-Knee stiffness 14% Not recorded Deep vein thrombosis (clot in the calf) 4% Not recorded Pulmonary embolism (clot in the lung) 1-2% 7% Compartment syndrome 0-0.02% Not recorded Temporary nerve injury 2-25% 7% Permanent nerve injury 4.7-14% Not recorded Reflex Sympathetic Dystrophy (abnormal pain reaction) 0.4% Not recorded Further surgery to knee 33% at 10 years 54% at 15 years Not recorded Conversion to total knee replacement 15% at 5 years 47% at 10 years 21% at 3 years Donor site problems 20% 7%
+Hinge fracture 4 - 11 6

+Donor site problems (if graft used) 20 5

+Delayed union 4 5

+Undercorrection 31 31

+Overcorrection 19 13

+Superficial infection 3.4-7.1 8

+Deep infection into the joint 4 4

+Popliteal Artery damage V rare (case reports)

+Amputation V rare (case reports)

+Deep vein thrombosis (clot in the calf) 4

+Pulmonary embolism (clot in the lung) 0-0.02

+Death V rare (case reports)

+Compartment syndrome 0-0.02 0

+Knee stiffness 14 0

+Hypertrophic scar not reported 1

+Foot problems V rare (1 case report) 1

+Temporary nerve injury 2-25 5

+Permanent nerve injury 4.7-14 0

+Complex Regional Pain Syndrome (abnormal pain reaction) 0.4-20 0

+Further surgery to knee 33 at 10 years 54 at 15 years 8

+Removal of metalwork 10-100 11

+Conversion to total knee replacement 15 at 5 years 47 at 10 years 4

-If you smoke, you need to stop before the operation as continuing to smoke could cause the bone not to heal and increase risks of chest infection and clots in the leg or to the lung.
-You may be given an injection of blood thinner to reduce the risk of clot problems.
+If you smoke, you will have to stop before the operation can be offered to you, as smoking could cause the bone not to heal and increase risks of chest infection and clots in the leg or to the lung.

+You may be given an injection of blood thinner to reduce risk of clot problems.